Andrea Kalin: Personal life

 Kalin was born in Boston, Massachusetts.
 She attended Brookline High School in Brookline, Massachusetts and graduated from American University with a Bachelor of Arts in criminal justice and corrections.
 Kalin lives and works in Washington, D.C. and is the founder and owner of Spark Media a documentary production company.

 Filmmaking

 Andrea Kalin is a documentary filmmaker who focuses on social, mental health and women's health issues.
-She uses storytelling and marketing strategies to promote social change and raise awareness to societal problems, such as woman's health issues and suicide.
+She uses storytelling and marketing strategies to promote social change and raise awareness to societal problems, such as women's health issues and suicide.
 Some of her productions, such as Prince Among Slaves, Partners of the Heart, and Soul of a People, tell stories lost to history, while others—No Evidence of Disease, Scattering CJ, and The Pact address contemporary social issues, such as women's "below the belt" (GYN) cancers, suicide and inner city male role models.

 Kalin started as a newsreel researcher for Ken Burns on his film The Congress.